Aikido Resources

 Grading infographics

-The free downloadable infographics below are a handy resource for practice of basic technique (kihon waza).
+The free downloadable infographics below are a handy resource for practice of basic technique.
 Aikido cards are designed to work visually with these graphics to further enhance your learning experience.

 5th Kyu

 The most basic adult grading, after 50 classes, focusses on Katate Dori & Shomen Uchi attacks with a variety of defences- they will include omote (direct) and ura waza (turning) versions.
-Katate dori (wrist grab) Irimi nage (entering throw), is a wonderful technique and is still practiced by the masters at 6th dan level because it teaches distance, timing and the shapes needed to handle strikes and pulled punches as used in boxing.
+Katate dori (wrist grab) Irimi nage (entering throw).
+This technique as described by David Brown Shihan as one of the most fundamental in aikido.
+We must move offline without the uke being able to see it.
+If the uke can feel it, see it, or sense it, then they can stop it.

 4th Kyu